The application period for 2016-2017 is now closed. Winners will be notified by mail.

 Sport Chasing/Trapping: Sport chasing is prohibited.
 Sport chasing is defined as using or allowing dogs to pursue, harass, chase, catch, injure, or kill wildlife.
 Dogs may be used to hunt rabbits, squirrels, game birds, and migratory game birds in compliance with Texas Parks and Wildlife regulations.
 Any hunter using dogs in legal hunting activities must exercise control over their dog(s).
 Trapping or snaring game or furbearers is prohibited.

-Legal Game/Seasons: Dove, quail, squirrel, rabbit, waterfowl, turkey, whitetail deer.
-Hunting seasons and bag limits are determined by the State of Texas.
+Legal Game/Seasons: Dove, quail, squirrel, rabbit, waterfowl, turkey, whitetail deer, and feral hog.
+Hunting seasons and bag limits are determined by the State of Texas for Tarrant County.
 All state hunting laws apply on Corps of Engineers managed lands.
 Furbearers and non-game species may not be hunted or taken.

 Camping: Camping is not allowed within the hunting areas or at access points.
 Camping is available only in designated campsites at public parks at Benbrook Lake.

-Vehicles/Parking: All vehicles must visibly display the vehicle hunting parking tag while parked in the area.
-All vehicles must be parked at the designated access points identified on the map or at a boat ramp if accessing the area by boat.
+Vehicles/Parking: All vehicles must be parked at the designated access points identified on the map or at a boat ramp if accessing the area by boat.
 Vehicles should not be parked blocking gates.
 It is a violation of Federal regulations to drive a vehicle through, around or beyond a restrictive sign, recognizable barricade, fence, or traffic control barrier.
 Use of off-road vehicles is prohibited in hunting areas.
 Unauthorized use of vehicles or ATV’s may constitute trespassing and/or revocation of hunting permit.

 Violations: Violators of any of these provisions are subject to a fine and/or loss of hunting privileges.
 By accepting a hunter registration card, hunters agree that they have been furnished a copy of and understand this policy and agree to comply with it and all applicable state hunting laws.
 All hunters are asked not to litter the hunting area.